Birth (2004 film): Box office

-Birth was ranked 12th on its opening weekend, garnering US$1,705,577 from 550 theaters.
-The worldwide box office earnings total was US$23,925,492, with US$5,095,038 in the United States (US) and US$18,830,454 in markets outside of the US.
+Birth grossed $5.1 million in the United States and Canada, and $18.8 million in other territories, for a worldwide total of $23.9 million.
+In the United States and Canada, the film opened at number 12 on its opening weekend, grossing $1.3 million from 550 theaters.

-Critical reception
+Critical response

-Birth debuted at the 2004 Venice Film Festival where its first press screening was greeted with widely reported booing and catcalls.
+Birth premiered at the 61st Venice International Film Festival where its first press screening was greeted with reported booing and catcalls.
 Glazer responded, "People are a bit polarised by it, which is healthy".

-The critics's consensus for Birth at review aggregator Rotten Tomatoes reads: "A well-mounted production is undermined by a muddled, absurd storyline of questionable taste."
-On the website, 39% of 147 reviews are classified as "fresh" (positive), and the average rating is 5.10/10.
-According to Metacritic, which compiled 38 reviews and calculated a weighted average score of 51 out of 100, the film received "mixed or average reviews".
+On the review aggregator website Rotten Tomatoes, the film holds an approval rating of 41% based on 148 reviews, with an average rating of 5.7/10.
+The website's critics consensus reads, "A well-mounted production is undermined by a muddled, absurd storyline of questionable taste."
+Metacritic, which uses a weighted average, assigned the film a score of 51 out of 100, based on 38 critics, indicating "mixed or average" reviews.

 In his review for Newsweek, David Ansen wrote, "the script is hooey.
 Birth is ridiculous, and oddly unforgettable".
 Michael O'Sullivan, in his review for The Washington Post, wrote, "What I'm not so fond of is the cop-out ultimately taken by the filmmakers, who can't seem to follow through on their promisingly metaphysical premise (let alone the theme of obsessive love), electing instead to eliminate all ambiguity".
 In his review for the New York Daily News, Jack Mathews called the film, "corny, plodding, implausible and – on occasion – seriously creepy".